USES OF FISSION

 Use of Fission to produce radioisotopes

 Another, less common radiographic source, cesium-137 (Cs-137), is produced by a completely different means known as fission.
-In 1938, an Italian physicist Enrico Fermi along with a group of other scientists discovered nuclear fission.
+In 1938, an Italian physicist Enrico Fermi and collaborators discovered nuclear fission.
 They found that when an atomic nucleus of uranium-235 is struck by a neutron, it splits into two nuclei of approximately equal mass.
 Nuclear fission has been defined as the splitting of an atomic nucleus into two smaller nuclei of roughly equal mass, known as intermediates.
 Heavy elements with atomic numbers greater than 90 are fissionable.
 As a result of fission, we can produce energy for electricity, produce neutrons for production of radioisotopes, and produce fission products.
 The latter being a stable element from an unstable nucleus.

 During the fission reaction of uranium-235, the nucleus is bombarded with neutrons, which results in the fission fragments of barium-141 nucleus, and krypton-92 nucleus.
 In addition three neutrons are released (the original bullet neutron, and two neutrons from the U-235 nucleus) along with an energy.